LEGAL AI:

 Sandra Smythe, Head of Knowledge Management, Farrer & Co

-Alison Devlin, Eversheds Sutherland
+Alison Devlin, Director of Knowledge, Eversheds Sutherland

 Olivia Dhein, Practice GenAI Integration Lead, Knowledge Management, Baker & McKenzie